 - Improve their performance and the quality of their organizational decision through reflective practice and lifelong learning.

 - Education.
-Applicants must possess evidence of an earned bachelor and master degree in any discipline will be admitted directly to the Doctor of Leadership Development (DLD) program.
+Applicants must possess evidence of an earned bachelor and master degree in any discipline will be admitted directly to the Doctor of Christian Leadership (DCL) program.
 All degrees must be earned at institutions approved by the BPPE, public or private institutions of higher learning accredited by an accrediting association recognized by the U.S. Department of Education, or any institution of higher learning, including foreign institutions.

 - Professional Experience.
 Applicants should possess a minimum of 5 years of professional work.

 - Student must complete 72 semester units of prescribed curriculum.

 - Satisfactory completion of all required course work with a cumulative G.P.A. of 2.5 on a 4.0 scale.